Introducing Savage Godfrey Gallery

 Islands was commissioned by real estate firm Lendlease in partnership with the Sunne Savage Gallery.
 It is the second large-scale installation commissioned for Clippership Wharf, a Lendlease project.
 We hope to see you there!

-New American Public Art’s Pillar at Clippership Wharf
+New American Public Art’s Pillar Installed at Clippership Wharf

 Pillar’s roots are set deep into East Boston’s history, where prehistory and the colonial period meet.
 The towering, geometric form evokes two kinds of trees: the ancient forests of scaled Lepidodendron trees that blanketed the prehistoric landscape and the Eastern White Pines that enabled New England’s thriving ship-building industry in the 1600’s.